PeterC66/m4ops/NotesStandardsPractices.md

 - use [cuid](https://github.com/ericelliott/cuid) for IDs (or uuid?)

-- WAS use [redux-orm](https://github.com/tommikaikkonen/redux-orm) - for using relational data in Redux

 - lodash has many useful functions
   - just import _ from 'lodash' (see [benchmark](https://www.blazemeter.com/blog/the-correct-way-to-import-lodash-libraries-a-benchmark))- eventually use [babel-plugin-lodash](https://github.com/lodash/babel-plugin-lodash)
   - for iteratees see [lodash documentation](https://lodash.com/docs/4.17.10#iteratee), and [this explanation](https://stackoverflow.com/questions/43384596/can-you-please-explain-lodash-iteratee-function-in-english)